 The CIO’s team is rarely involved with the front-end development of an IoT solution.
 Its involvement typically starts at the end of the solution development cycle when cloud-based platforms and connectivity management are discussed.
 The following exhibit highlights the IoT challenges faced by the CIO’s team.

-Try to Use IT to Solve OT Challenges:
+Trying to Use IT to Solve OT Challenges

 The Telit Value Proposition

-As an IoT enabler and accelerator, Telit delivers modules to connect devices, provides a diverse range of wireless connectivity services, and offers IoT platforms for managing IoT solutions.
-Depending on the customer needs, the data collected can be accessed in the Telit cloud based IoT Platform, on-premise servers or simple integration with enterprise clouds such as Amazon Web Services, Microsoft Azure, SAP Leonardo, IBM Watson, and so on.
+As an IoT enabler and accelerator, Telit delivers modules to connect devices, provides a diverse range of wireless connectivity services and offers IoT platforms for managing IoT solutions.
+Depending on the customer needs, the data collected can be accessed in the Telit cloud-based IoT platform, on-premises servers or simple integration with enterprise clouds, such as Amazon Web Services, Microsoft Azure, SAP Leonardo, IBM Watson and so on.
 The following exhibit showcases the wide range of products and solutions offered by Telit.